Notable People

 Jonathan Zittrain matters because he has spent decades arguing that digital life is too important to be left to engineering culture or corporate product strategy alone.

 He helped make it normal to ask legal, civic, and ethical questions about the internet before disaster forced them into the open.
-He kept insisting that openness is not just a technical preference but a political value.
+He kept insisting that openness is a political value as well as a technical preference.
 And he did it from a position that crossed law school, public policy, computer science, libraries, and digital-rights advocacy.

 That combination makes him more than a professor with good timing.
-It makes him one of the thinkers who helped teach the public to see the internet not merely as innovation, but as infrastructure that shapes freedom.
+It makes him one of the thinkers who helped teach the public to see the internet as infrastructure that shapes freedom, not innovation alone.